zdchan/GraspXL/README.md

 ## Dataset
 The dataset has been released, including the grasping motion sequences of different robot hands for 500k+ objects.
 Check [docs/DATASET.md](./docs/DATASET.md) for details and instructions.

 For an easier trial of the dataset, we give some examples (30 objects) of the data in the [dataset_example](./dataset_example) subfolder.

+We also creat a visualizer for the grasping motions.
+Check [GraspXL_visualization](https://github.com/zdchan/GraspXL_visualization) for more details.